jrc03c/js-text-tools/readme.md

 // }
 ```

-The gist is that the value to be stringified is first copied in such a way that cyclic references are replaced with string descriptions, and then the safe copy is passed into `JSON.stringify` along with the optional `replacer` and `space` arguments.
+The gist is that the value to be stringified is first copied in such a way that cyclic references are replaced with string descriptions, and then the safe copy is actually what gets stringified.

 ## `unindent(text)`